mwidjaja1/DSOnMacARM/README.md

 ### Things that kinda or totally don't work
 - JupyterLab & Notebooks: This does not run at all in ARM or Rosetta x86 Emulation.
 - Keras: Just no.
-- PyTorch: PyTorch installs on Rosetta Anaconda or ARM Miniforge, but it's not ARM optimized yet.
+- PyTorch: Yes, PyTorch is in the above list of working software, but it has side packages such as TorchVision that isn't ARM Compatible quite yet.
+You can install it using Rosetta, under a Rosetta translated version of Python, pretty easily though.
+- TensorFlow: Yes, TensorFlow is also in the list above, but it's also here because while Apple's version works, it is currently just forked from the real TensorFlow.
+The officially updated TensorFlow that you can get from `conda` or `pip` has not been ARM updated and thus these paths could diverge unless Apple and TensorFlow work together a bit closer.

 ### If you prefer Anaconda
 If you must use Anaconda because a package isn't ARM ready, you can use Rosetta to emulate an Intel Anaconda as per the tips in the [Homebrew Section](homebrew-and-rosetta-terminal).
 You can then use said terminal to install Anaconda.
 Remember that just because you can emulate Anaconda doesn't mean you will be able to successfully run every package.

 ### Python 3.8 downgrade
 Many packages, including Apple's TensorFlow, prefers Python 3.8 over the Python 3.9 that Miniconda comes with.
 Remember that is still an option with Miniforge, you can downgrade by creating a new environment using something like this: `conda create --name python38 python=3.8`.

+### Conda Version
+Each recipe for Python Packages appear to flip-flop between wanting Conda version 4.9.0 or something newer.
+If you have to jump around to make things work, remember the command is `conda install conda=PUT_VERSION_HERE`.

 ### TensorFlow
 [Apple has created a TensorFlow](https://github.com/apple/tensorflow_macos) that is optimized for their ARM Processors and GPUs.
 Their default installation works well if you're willing to let it create its own Python Virtual Environment.
 But if you want to use TensorFlow in your Miniconda enviornment, [download the tar.gz release from the Git Repo](https://github.com/apple/tensorflow_macos/releases) and then adapt the bash script below to install it in your conda environment.